We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Natural products are generally well tolerated by people with sensitive skin.
 Regular cosmetics, on the other hand, often trigger flare-ups and increase irritation.

 For instance, people with eczema are encouraged to use products without synthetic dyes.
-Makeup with plant-based ingredients are also recommended.
+Makeup with plant-based ingredients is also recommended.

 Unlike traditional makeup, natural products are more likely to check these boxes.